OceanGPT/OceanGym/README.md

 # 🔔 News

-- 09-2025, we launched the OceanGym project.
+- 10-2025, we released the initial version of OceanGym along with the accompanying [paper]().
-- 08-2025, we finshed the OceanGym environment.
+- 04-2025, we launched the OceanGym project.

 ---